pablodecm/phd_thesis/src/101_chapter_1.md

 $e^+$).
 Neutrinos are the only fermions that do not carry electrical charge and might be their own antiparticle.

-The mediators of all interactions are referred as gauge boson, and are characterised by having spin 1.
-To model the strong interaction colour charge exchanges, a total of eight independent strong force mediators, named as *gluons*, are needed.
+The mediators of fundamental interactions are referred as gauge boson, and are characterised by having spin 1.
+To model the strong interaction colour charge exchanges, a total of eight independent strong massless force mediators, or *gluons*, are needed.
 Gluons carry colour charge themselves and thus participate in colour interactions with other gluons, which leads to a phenomenon known as *colour confinement*, which will be discussed in Section [-@sec:qcd_detail] in more detail.
+The massless and neutral *photon* is the mediator of the electromagnetic force, while instead the massive $Z$, $W^+$ and $W^-$ bosons are exchanged through weak interactions.
+The last piece in the SM is the *Higgs boson*, the only fundamental known particle with spin 0.
+The Higgs boson is the quantum excitation of the *Higgs field*, which  also couples with other fundamental particles such as the gauge bosons of the weak force, effectively generating their mass trough their interaction.
+The Higgs boson and Higgs field play an essential role in the electroweak symmetry breaking (EWSB) mechanism, which will be discussed in more detail in Section [-@sec:ewsb_higgs].

+The rest of this section will be devoted a more mathematically exhaustive review of the different components of the Standard Model, starting by reviewing the basic formalism of quantum field theories and incrementally building on it do describe the characteristics of both the strong and electroweak interactions that give rise to the diverse the interactions dynamics of relevance in particle physics experiments.